Ylianst/MeshCentral/plugin_development.md

 `onDeviceRefeshEnd`: called when a device is selected in the MeshCentral web interface `registerPluginTab`: callable when a device is selected in the MeshCentral web interface to register a new tab for plugin data, if required.
 Accepts an object, or function that returns an object, with the following properties: { tabId: "yourShortNameHere", tabTitle: "Your Display Name"}.
 A tab and div with the associated ID and title will be created for your use
-`onDesktopDisconnect`: called when a remote desktop session is disconnected
+`onDesktopDisconnect`: called when a remote desktop session is disconnected `onWebUIStartupEnd`: called when the page has loaded for the first time after a login / refresh

 #### Exports
 Any function can be exported to the Web UI layer by adding the name of the function to an `exports` array in the plugin object.